Rightpoint/RZVinyl/README.md

 pod RZVinyl, '~> 0.1'
 ```

-To exclude RZAutoImport extensions, use the `Core` subspec:
+To exclude RZImport extensions, use the `Core` subspec:

 ```
 pod RZVinyl/Core, '~> 0.1'